 In the densely populated and intensively used Randstad metropolis, urban agriculture exists in the form of greenhouse areas and pastures with cows and sheep.
 However, the producers have no contact whatsoever with consumers.
 The intervention of auctions and traders and the almost total absence of farmers’ markets mean that townspeople are completely separated from the production process.
 Furthermore, cycles barely exist.
 Waste water purification and processing and organic waste processing are not linked to production.

 The impact and importance of private gardens for towns and cities and for the themes described in this book such as water management, heat, biodiversity, etc., have barely been mapped out yet, if at all.
 Large private gardens have enormous value for biodiversity, for limiting heat stress and for water management.
 Participation processes can play an important role here: encouraging people to keep private gardens green actively involves citizens in a practical sense and further develops general awareness of the importance of urban greenery.
-This is explained in relation to the EVA-Lanxmeer project discussed in Chapter 10.
+This is explained in relation to the EVA-Lanxmeer project, see example projects.